srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsepc/source/2_epc_getstarted.rst

 Observing results
 *****************

 By default, log files are stored in ``/tmp/epc.log``.
-This files can be inspected to troubleshoot any issues related to srsEPC.
+This file can be inspected to troubleshoot any issues related to srsEPC.
 Log files can have multiple verbosity levels, which can be configured in the ``epc.conf`` or through the command line.
-They can also be enabled on a per-layer capacity, which is usefull when troubleshooting a specific layer.
+They can also be enabled on a per-layer capacity, which is useful when troubleshooting a specific layer.

-The EPC can also record PCAPs with the S1AP messages between the MME and the eNBs.
-This can be enabled on the ``epc.conf`` or command line, by setting the ``pcap.enable`` value to true.
+The srsEPC application supports packet capture (pcap) of S1AP messages between the MME and eNodeBs.
+Enable packet captures in ``epc.conf`` or on the command line, by setting the ``pcap.enable`` value to true.
-For wireshark to interpret the pcap correctly, it's necessary to associate the Wireshark S1AP dissector and with the value DLT of 150.
-To use the dissector, go to the preferences in Wireshark and edit DLT_USER to add an entry with DLT=150, Payload Protocol=s1ap.
+Capture files are created by default at ``/tmp/epc.pcap`` and can be viewed using Wireshark (www.wireshark.org).
+To view in wireshark, edit the preferences of the DLT_USER dissector (add an entry with DLT=150, Payload Protocol=s1ap).